vladislavglad/Cybersecurity-Game-Project/README.md

 ## CISC 4900 encryption game module.
 **This is a first [prototype](https://vladglad.itch.io/phaser-rpg?secret=6ltnySNslGpibAeh8dyZCC8PotI) of my module made using [Phaser.io](https://phaser.io) HTML5 game framework.**

+**(Week 7-10) Updates:**
+* My repo is (and has been) public - all commits/updates could be seen directly.
+* In-game menu that lets pause the game, change options such as music and controls, and exit the game to the title screen.
+* Title screen and some animation; transition to the game.
+* In-game map of the world that is dynamically (at random) changes colors to indicate “cyber-threat” severity.
+* Transition between game zones and universal character controls -> either arrows or “wasd”
+* New “Tavern” game zone with new way to interact with npc: overhead text.
+* Introduced a way to integrate a “Phishing” module.
+* Lots of tweaks and fixes.
+* Checkout and run the game locally in just **two** terminal commands (see the following section).

+___

 ## Available Scripts (to run the game locally).
 ### 1. Prerequisites:
 * Node.js installed on your machine.